Oman_View of the Sayq canyon and plateau.

 The small abandoned village of Wadi Bani Habib is just a stone's throw from the hotel and well worth a visit.

 A steep staircase leads up to the first ruins on the hillside, above the junction of two wadis that were dry at the time.
-Built from a mixture of clay, stone, wood and straw, the houses have not stood the test of time, but the charm remains.
+Built from a mixture of clay, stone, wood and straw, the houses have not stood the test of time, but their charm remains.

 We cross a few terraces planted with pomegranate trees and irrigated by aflaj (plural of falaj, ancestral irrigation channels).
 Before returning to our hotel, we watch a magnificent sunset.